 A majority of the students said they chewed betel nuts (areca catechu), which had been popular in the country for long, as it kept them moving.

 In a private school in Nazimabad, almost half of the students were found addicts, of whom 46pc consumed betel nuts and 1.8pc

 chewed betel leaves with other ingredients.

-that water pipe, hukka or shisha smoking was six times more injurious to lungs than cigarette, but the masses were not aware of its toxic effects.
+According to Prof Nadeem Rizvi, researchers had already pointed out that water pipe, hukka or shisha smoking was six times more injurious to lungs than cigarette, but the masses were not aware of its toxic effects.
 Dawn